 Rabbi Yosef and Dena Levin are the Directors of Chabad of Greater South Bay in Palo Alto.
 Rabbi Levin manages Jewish programming and outreach activities with seven Rabbinic couples, multiple Chabad centers and adult and children’s education and social services.
 He loves to spend as much time as possible schmoozing with people from all backgrounds and observance levels.
 He also enjoys biking, and recently started “Bike Mitzvah” – inviting people to join him for biking and exercise.
 His beard may look forbidding, but he is friendly and open to all.
 The Levins have 13 children and “we stopped counting” grandchildren.

 Andrea Longini calls herself the Communications Manager at the OFJCC.
 She also calls her family long distance in Pittsburgh and her in-laws even longer distance in Belgium.
 She believes part of living fully is staying in touch with people you care about.
 An example of how this can be done is by sending them links to meaningful blog posts.
 Now that's what she calls communicating!

-When not reading stories to his two children, Adam is the Assistant Director for Jewish Studies at the OFJCC Leslie Family Preschool.
-In his spare time he loves talking, watching and—when his body is cooperating—playing basketball.
+When not reading stories to his two children, Adam served as the Assistant Director for Jewish Studies at the OFJCC Leslie Family Preschool.
+In his spare time, he loves talking, watching and—when his body is cooperating—playing basketball.
 Adam is the lead singer in the group the Mazel Tov Cocktails.